tuxphone/CubeCellRepeater/README.md

 Modify radio settings for your own channels:

-Edit the CONFIGURATION block in MeshRadio.h
+Edit the CONFIGURATION block in config.h

 e.g.
-HW_VERSION_EU865  -  defines your region (to EU).
-For US, use HW_VERSION_US, for CN use HW_VERSION_CN etc.
+#define REGION  RegionCode_EU865  -  defines your region (to EU865).
+For US, use RegionCode_US, for CN use RegionCode_CN etc. See config.h for more supported regions.

 MESHTASTIC_SPEED    3   - defines your speed to "very long range".
-Other values are:  0 = short range, 1 = medium range, 2 = long range, 3 = very long range
+Values are:  0 = short range, 1 = medium range, 2 = long range, 3 = very long range

 MESHTASTIC_NAME[12] = {"Default"} - sets your Channel Name, but without "-Xy" suffix , e.g. use "Test" instead of "Test-A"

-TX_OUTPUT_POWER     14  -  sets output power to 14 dB.
-Keep in mind the maximums set by law and the hardware
+TX_MAX_POWER     14  -  sets output power to 14 dB.
+This value will also be used, wenn output power is set to Zero in your RegionCode (0 = max. power).
+TX_MAX_POWER will be ignored, when higher than RegionCode maximum.